Building a Web App to Talk with AI Using OpenAI's Realtime API

 message(peer, message) {

-// Relay client events directly to the Realtime API
+// Client events are relayed to the Realtime API as is

 connections[peer.id].send(message.text());